 Note: Always fill the DEF tank on level ground.
 Cold weather can affect DEF, refer to this Operation and Maintenance Manual, "Diesel Exhaust Fluid in cold Weather" for more information.

-5. The opening on the DEF tank (2) is a special diameter.
-Ensure that the correct nozzle is used when filling the DEF tank.
+- 4. The opening on the DEF tank (2) is a special diameter.
+Ensure that the correct nozzle is used when filling the DEF tank. - 5.
+Check the cleanliness of DEF cap and install the DEF cap.